C/2025 K1 (ATLAS): Observational history

+C/2025 K1 (ATLAS) as captured by Gemini North.
+The comet originated in the Oort cloud and surprisingly survived its closest approach to the Sun in October 2025, but the intense heat and gravity caused it to struggle to hold together, leading to the crumbling visible in this image.

+This is C/2025 K1 (ATLAS) on the left as it appeared December 6, 2025.
+This is a very dense part of the sky also featuring the star cluster NGC 654 in the upper right below the dark nebula.
+The star cluster on the bottom is NGC 663.
+The star cluster above the comet is IC 166.

 Between 24 and 29 September, the comet was spotted in the same area of the sky from the Earth's perspective alongside C/2025 R2 (SWAN) as it gradually moved within the constellation Virgo.
 In early November 2025 the comet experienced two apparent outbursts, with the comet brightening by 0.9 magnitude during the largest of which, on 4 November.
-On the same date, images by ZTF revealed a parabola of a material up to 10 arcseconds from the nucleus that the next day was not present while the tail had gotten brighter, which is consistent with the material moving tailwards.
-This outburst later resulted with the comet experiencing a fragmentation event with two visible components, which was first spotted from the Teide Observatory on 10 November 2025.
+On the same date, images by ZTF revealed a parabola of a material up to 10 arcseconds from the nucleus that the next day was not present while the tail had become brighter, which is consistent with the material moving tailwards.
+This outburst later resulted with the comet experiencing a fragmentation event with two visible components.
+The fragmentation was first reported on the social media groups comets-ml.groups.io and Facebook by F. Kugel, Dauban Observatory MPC station A77 on October 10, 2025.
+(Image linked externally) and reported by ATel from the Teide Observatory on 10 November 2025.
 By 13 November 2025, three fragments were visible.
+By 25 November 2025 a fourth fragment had appeared and fragment-A had brightened significantly, which indicated other fragment(s) could become visible.

-On 24 November 2025 the comet will pass 0.401 AU from Earth, and will be about 12 degrees from Dubhe in the Big Dipper.
+On 24 November 2025 the comet passed 0.401 AU from Earth, and about 12 degrees from Dubhe in the Big Dipper.
+Additional observations from the Gemini North telescope in December 2025, and the James Webb Space Telescope (JWST) in January 2026, had detected the second fragmentation event that occurred on the comet's Fragment C.